 In my co-filed application, Ser.
-No. 730,541 filed Oct.
-7, 1976 titled "Method of Preparing Hydrophobic Silica", now U.S. Pat.
-No. 4,054,689, it is shown that fine- 10 particle silica may be rendered hydrophobic by being treated with anhyrous gaseous HF, thereby sorbing HF values onto the silica.
+No. 730,541 filed Oct. ica", now U.S. Pat.
+No. 4,054,689, it is shown that fine- 10 floats on top of the water where it can be scooped off or 7, 1976 titled "Method of Preparing Hydrophobic Silparticle silica may be rendered hydrophobic by being treated with anhyrous gaseous HF, thereby sorbing HF values onto the silica.
 This said co-filed application is incorporated herein by reference.